natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 Why are you trying to swap out CSS frameworks regularly?!
 That's like saying BEM is bad because it requires a ton of refactoring if you switch to SMACSS.

-FALSE, switching from Tailwind is pretty easy.
-I even made an NPM package so you can, called Tailwind-Eject.
-I'd suggest using Tailwind-Convert (my other package that converts all your CSS to customized Tailwind with custom props and shows you how much space and rendering time you're saving).
-It reads all the Tailwind classes on your class or className attributes and creates CSS classes for them based on the file name etc.

 ## Reason 4: Tailwind's focus on design systems and tokens could mostly be replaced by CSS Custom Properties (aka variables)—which IS a standard.

 So then use them WITH Tailwind!!!
 You supposedly use this tool for a year and didn't figure this out yet?
 I have tons of variables defined.